Lisa Baldez

 Lisa Baldez is an American political scientist and scholar of Latin American Studies.
-She is a professor of government and Latin American, Latino and Caribbean studies at Dartmouth College, where she was also Cheheyl Professor and director of the Dartmouth Center for the Advancement of Learning at Dartmouth College from 2015 until 2018.
+She is a professor of Government at Dartmouth College, where she was also Cheheyl Professor and director of the Dartmouth Center for the Advancement of Learning at Dartmouth College from 2015 until 2018.
 She studies the relationship between political institutions and gender equality, and has written about the United Nations Convention on the Elimination of All Forms of Discrimination Against Women, women's protests in Chile, gender quota laws, and the Equal Rights Amendment.

 Education and early work

 Baldez attended Princeton University, where she earned a BA in Latin American studies in 1986.
 She then completed an MA in political science at the University of California, San Diego in 1992, followed by a political science Ph.D. there in 1997.
 Her dissertation received an honorable mention for the 1998 Best Dissertation Prize from the Women and Politics Section of the American Political Science Association.

 In spring of 1997, Baldez worked as an adjunct professor at Rochester Institute of Technology, University of Rochester, and in 1997 she joined the political science faculty at Washington University in St. Louis.
 From 1999 to 2002, Baldez was a Harbison Faculty Fellow at Washington University in St. Louis.
 In Spring 2003, she was a visiting professor at Harvard University.
-In 2003, she became a professor of Government and Latin American, Latino and Caribbean Studies at Dartmouth College.
+In 2003, she became a professor at Dartmouth College.